pierpaologoffredo/ElecDeb60to20/README.md

  - Argument Component Annotations
  - Argument Relationship Annotations

-In addition, it is possible to explore the debates from the "speech turn" point of view in the folder `debates`.
+In addition, it is possible to explore the debates from the "speech turn" point of view in the folder `data/debates`.

 This dataset is a collection of televised debates of the US presidential campaign debates from **1960** to **2020** [[1](https://aclanthology.org/2023.emnlp-main.684)], [[2](https://aclanthology.org/P19-1463)], [[3](https://www.debates.org/voter-education/debate-transcripts/)].